redhat-developer/openshift-vsts/docs/getting-started.md

 <dl>
   <dt>Service Connection Type</dt>
   <dd>Required.
-The service connection to use to execute this command.
-See <a href="#configuring-the-openshift-service-connection">Configuring the OpenShift service connection</a>.</dd>
+Allows to set up a connection at runtime or by choosing an existing service connection.
+See <a href="#connect-to-your-openshift-cluster">_Connect to your OpenShift cluster_</a>.</dd>
   <dt>Version of oc to use</dt>
   <dd>Allows to specify the version of oc to use for command execution, eg v3.10.0.
 If left blank the latest stable version is used.
 You can also specify a direct URL to the oc release bundle.
 See <a href="#how-the-cache-works">_How the cache works_</a></dd>
   <dt>Command to run</dt>
-  <dd>The actual oc command to run starting with the oc sub-command, eg "rollout latest dc/my-app -n production".</dd>
+  <dd>The actual oc command to run starting with the oc sub-command, eg "rollout latest dc/my-app -n production". <a href="#command-features">Check the notes below</a> to find out more features supported by the extension.</dd>
   <dt>Ignore on success return value</dt>
   <dd>It ignores non success return value from the current step and keep executing the pipeline if it fails.
 If you are executing a step which contains command like create/delete/patch but the resource has already been created/deleted/patched the pipeline could fail.
 By checking this option this error will be skipped and the execution will keep going.</dd>
   <dt>Use local oc executable</dt>